The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Invader’s Carte d'Invasion De Sao Paulo, a signed screenprint from 2011, is estimated to be worth between £1,600 and £2,450.
-This artwork has an auction history of one sale on 29th September 2019.
-There have been no sales in the last 12 months or the last five years.
+The value of Invader's Carte d'Invasion De Sao Paulo, a signed screenprint from 2011, is estimated to be worth between £1,650 and £2,450.
+This is a rare artwork, having been sold once at auction on 29th September 2019.
+There is no sales data available for the last 12 months or the last five years.
 The edition size of this artwork is limited to 100.

 Meaning & Analysis